schneelittchen/Lobelias/README.md

 2. Install Lobelias

 ## Compiling
-  - Depends on libKitten & sparkcolourpicker
+  - Depends on libKitten and sparkcolourpicker
   - You may want to edit the `Makefiles` to suit your theos installation

 ## Note